Miolans and Hautecombe

 2. In opposite of the stairs (same hall). below where the light burns.

+Entering the castle at gate C. (nr 1 is the single gate and 2 the second gate) taking the path R (shot of Tell's arrival) then entering the castle at 3.
+There is a shop at 4.
+Then taking the small corridor (5 and 6).
 There is the spiral staircase up to building A, Don't take the stairs up, but take a few steps right then you are entering a small iron gate to the wider corridor. there you see the cells. nr.
 7, 8, 9, (and 10 is Tell's prison cell).
-Via G is a stairs, there is another place to enter via the gardens.
+Via G is a stairs, there is another place to enter via the gardens. |

 The escape The release of the prisoners, Miolans